ColinShaw/cpp-path-planning-project/README.md

 ![3rd order polynomial system](/images/3rdOrderSystem.png)

 Some example code can be found in the `/python` directory of the project.
+The reason this seemed like a good idea was first because it made sense given the zero acceleration constraint (until it proved not to minimize jerk), and also because it simplifies the system of equations to such a degree that there would not need to be reliance on a linear algebra library for computing coefficients.
+This would simplify the code and reduce a dependency.

-It turns out that while the model supports acceleration, it is not sufficient to meet the requirements of a starting and ending velocity with zero acceleration at the start and end.
+However, it turns out that while the simpler model supports acceleration, it is not sufficient to meet the requirements of a starting and ending velocity with zero acceleration at the start and end.
 That said, I ended up using the normal jerk minimizing 5th order polynomial.
 The jerk minimizing trajectory generation is performed in the `minimum_jerk_path` function on line `xyz` of `main.cpp`.